BlockBuilder57/xenomods/docs/controls.md

 #### Camera controls:

-Camera controls only exist on P2, so both analog sticks are always free.
+The camera can be controlled by P1 while the Menu is open, but ideally should be used by P2 so both analog sticks are always free.

 | Action                    | Control               | Description                                                                                                                                    |
 |---------------------------|-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------|